specbug/competitive-programming/README.md

 ## Overview

 This repo is a personal avocation.
 A hook to keep me motivated. <br>
-It typifies a perpetual effort to contain the solutions to numerous programming challenges.
+It typifies the perpetual effort to _solve_ programming puzzles.

 ## Key